paranoid-porygon/paranoid-porygon.github.io/_pages/docs/first-gun-guide.md

 #### Semi-automatic or other (bolt action, lever action, etc)?

+For similar reasons that I recommended a semi-automatic pistol over a revolver, I recommend a semi-automatic rifle over any of the manual action alternatives.

+In a defensive situation, having to manually actuate the action on a rifle introduces a new opportunity for user error and weapon malfunction.
+A semi-automatic handles that on its own and thereby eliminates that risk.

+That said, make sure that you keep your weapons reasonably cleaned and test them regularly to verify that they function.

 #### Caliber

 The answer to this isn’t as clear-cut as it was for handguns because the caliber you want for your rifle is dependent on the use case for your rifle, and the use case for your rifle is dependent on your environment and likely threats.
 Do you live in an apartment/duplex/townhome/condominium, a single family home in a neighborhood, or in a rural area with no houses nearby?
 Are your likely threats going to be two-legged, four-legged, or possibly either?